COSC203 Web, Databases, and Networks

 Toggle Dark/Light/Auto modeToggle Dark/Light/Auto modeToggle Dark/Light/Auto modeBack to homepage

-Lab 5: JavaScript, Fetching JSON
+Lab 5: JavaScript, Fetching and Processing JSON

 🎯 Lab Objective

-In this lab, you will learn how to fetch JSON from a web server
+In this lab, you will learn how to fetch JSON from a web server and process it.

 This lab teaches the following: